Corinth Library Replacement Study

 Corinth FAQ

-The most recent study phase of the project included three community engagement meetings and multiple community questionnaires intended to gather input on project interest, potential campus amenities, site location and design, and analyze project costs.
-The study’s final public meeting was held October 15, 2024.
-After the conclusion of the study, the Prairie Village City Council considered public feedback and overall study outcomes.
-During a City Council meeting October 21, 2024, the Council voted to cease pursuit of the project.
+The study followed two market sustainability studies (2019 and 2023) that showed strong community support for a new community center.
+Its most recent phase included three community engagement meetings and multiple questionnaires to gather input on project interest, potential amenities, site location, design and costs.
+The final public meeting was held on Oct.
+15, 2024.
+After considering study outcomes and public input, the Prairie Village City Council voted on Oct.
+21, 2024, to cease pursuit of the project.

-• Once the Library Board provides direction on a location for the Corinth Replacement Library, we anticipate design work to begin in 2026.
-There will be opportunities for public input at that time.
+• Once the Library Board provides direction on a location, design work is expected to begin in 2026.
+There will be opportunities for public input during the design process.

-• Contact the Library Board of Directors via email, and your comment will be included in the next meeting's board packet;
+• Contact the Library Board of Directors via email; your comment will be included in the next meeting’s board packet.

-• You do not need to live in Prairie Village--or even Johnson County--to give input about a new library facility.
-We recognize that people from all across the Kansas City metro area use our facilities and we welcome feedback from a wide range of perspectives.
+• You do not need to live in Prairie Village or even Johnson County to give input.
+People from across the Kansas City metro area use our facilities, and we welcome feedback from a wide range of perspectives.

 Back to Top